How correctly using heat and steam improves your bread

 However, if you’re in the UK or Europe, you are more likely to have a cast iron casserole dish.
 It’s just as easy to use.

-Simply place your loaf on some baking parchment and lower it into the dish and leave it there to bake.
-Slash it first.
+Simply place your loaf on some baking parchment, score it and lower it into the pre-heated pan and leave it there to bake.
 After 25 minutes, remove the lid and let it bake for 10 further minutes.
 Then take the bread out of the dish and bake a further 5 minutes to ensure it is evenly baked around the sides.

 The loaf ready to take out of the cast iron pan